Density of positive closed currents, a theory of non-generic intersections: Positive currents and spaces of test forms

 From now on, consider a K\"ahler manifold $X$ of dimension $k$, not necessarily compact.
 Let $\omega$ be a fixed K\"ahler form on $X$.
 It induces a K\"ahler metric on $X$ and also metrics on the vector bundles of differential forms.
 This permits to define the mass-norm for currents of order 0 on $X$.
 If $T$ is a current of order 0 and $K$ a Borel subset of $X$, the mass of $T$ on $K$ is denoted by $\|T\|_K$ and the mass of $T$ on $X$ is denoted by $\|T\|$.
 If $T$ is a (weakly) positive or negative (i.e. $-T$ is positive or weakly positive) $(p,p)$-current, the above mass-norm is equivalent to the mass of the trace measure $T\wedge \omega^{k-p}$.
 Then, we identify $\|T\|_K$ with the mass of $T\wedge \omega^{k-p}$ on $K$.

 We introduce now some spaces of test forms and establish properties that we will use later to estimate the mass of currents.
 Fix open subsets $W_1$ and $W_2$ of $X$ with smooth boundaries such that $W_1\cap W_2$ is relatively compact in $X$.
 The notions below depend on the choice of $W_1$ and $W_2$.
+We will use later an open neighbourhood $W_2$ of a submanifold $V$ of $X$ and positive closed currents with support in $W_1$.

 \begin{definition}\rm Let $R$ be a $(1,1)$-current of order 0 on $X$ with no mass outside $W_1\cap \overline W_2$.
-We define the $\star$-norm $\|R\|_\star$ of $R$ as the infimum of the constants $c\geq 0$ such that the real and imaginary parts of $R$ satisfy
+We define the {\it $\star$-norm} $\|R\|_\star$ of $R$ as the infimum of the constants $c\geq 0$ such that the real and imaginary parts of $R$ satisfy

 for some quasi-psh function $\phi$ on $W_1$ satisfying $\ddc\phi\geq -\omega$ on $W_1$ and which vanishes outside $W_2$.
-By convention, if such constant does not exist, the $\star$-norm of $R$ is infinite. \end{definition}
+By convention, if such constant does not exist, the $\star$-norm of $R$ is infinite.
+The definition does not change if we only assume that $\phi$ is constant outside $W_2$. \end{definition}

+The $\star$-norm is convenient because bounding by closed positive currents permits to compute cohomologically, avoiding uniform estimates.
+Several concrete examples will be constructed later using blow-ups of $X$ along its submanifolds.

 Note that when $\|R\|_\star$ is finite, $R$ is absolutely continuous with respect to the positive closed $(1,1)$-current $R':=\omega+\ddc\phi$ on $W_1$.
 In particular, the trace measure $R\wedge\omega^{k-1}$ of $R$ is equal to the product of a bounded function with the trace measure $R'\wedge\omega^{k-1}$ of $R'$.
 It is not difficult to check that $\|\cdot\|_\star$ defines a norm on the space of $(1,1)$-currents $R$ with $\|R\|_\star$ finite.
 This space contains the $\Cc^2$ forms with support in $W_1\cap W_2$.
 We will use it as a space of test forms in order to study currents with support in $W_1$.